Distance: 49 miles out and back

-The pitch increases gradually.
+After those initial rollers, the pitch increases gradually.
 For the first 14 miles, it’s imperceptible.
 Then it’s noticeable.
 At about 17 miles it’s substantial.
-The last 3 miles to the summit are downright hard (8-10%), made harder by the deterioration of the road surface.
+The last 2 miles to the summit are downright hard (8-10%), made harder by the deterioration of the road surface.
 If you’re out for an easy day, turn around when it gets tough, knowing that you won’t be missing anything important.
-Someone has painted large mileage markers on the centerline so you’ll know exactly how far in you are.
+Someone has painted large mileage markers, large but so artfully incorporated into the centerline that they’re hard to see, to tell you exactly how far in you are.

 If you continue on past the summit, the road descends the back side of the pass for 3 more miles, then dead-ends on Mines Road.
 Skip it if you don’t want to climb back up, though it isn’t steep.

 I don’t enjoy the first three miles of the return from the summit, because steep descents over rough pavement suck.
 After that, it’s a nearly effortless ride back to your car.
-Both times I did it I had a moderate easterly wind in my face, and I suspect that’s the norm—I think the normal Bay Area westerly can’t get through the pass.
+Every time I’ve done it I’ve had a easterly wind in my face, even when there was a strong northerly on Hwy 5, so I suspect that’s the norm.

 The downfall of this ride may be the traffic.
 The first time I rode it I saw 2-3 cars total.
 The second time I met about 100 motorcycles head-on over a stretch of 10 miles.
-Both rides were on weekdays.
-In addition, there are a very large municipal park and a OHV playground about midway, both of which were closed when I rode (in late September).
+The third time I saw 4 cars.
+All rides were on weekdays.
+In addition, there are a very large municipal park, Frank Raines Regional Park, and a OHV playground about midway, both of which are closed in the off-season.
 I have no idea how busy the area is on a weekend when they’re open.

 Afterthoughts: just across Hwy 5 from Del Puerto Canyon Rd. and unmissable is an Amazon “fulfillment center,” surely one of the largest one-story buildings on earth.
 Well worth a gawk.